Predictive Analytics World for Business 2020

 Chief Executive Officer

-Shingai Manjengwa is the Chief Executive Officer at Fireside Analytics Inc., a Toronto based ed-tech start-up that develops customized online and in-person professional development programs that teach digital and AI literacy, data science, data visualization and computer programming.
+Shingai Manjengwa is the Chief Executive Officer of Fireside Analytics Inc., an ed-tech start-up that develops customized online and in-person professional development programs that teach digital and AI literacy, data science, data visualization and computer programming.
 Clients include corporates, governments, higher education institutions and high schools.
-Data Science courses by Fireside Analytics have over 285,000 registered learners on platforms like IBM's CognitiveClass.ai and Coursera.
+Data Science courses by Fireside Analytics have over 400,000 registered learners on platforms like IBMs CognitiveClass.ai and Coursera.

 Shingai Manjengwa is speaker of the following session:

 Ben Martin Ph.D.